gzweigle/open-hybrid-piano/CONTRIBUTING.md

 The *pianos/* directory at the top level of the repository is a great place to learn the codebase.
 Each piano in *pianos/* links to all code required to build a complete piano.

-## Timeliness
-If you are reading this and it has been multiple years since a change to the repo, that means my DIY Time Machine worked and I am presently living approximately 1500 years in the past.
-Unlikely to see a pull request or issue.

 ## Guidelines

 Keep the repo as small as possible.
 Large files may not be accepted.